Formatting Your Text#

 Synopsis:

 is not case sensitive.
-If it is correctly formatted, the syntax highlighter will indicate this by altering the colour of the word.% text...
+If it is correctly formatted, the syntax highlighter will indicate this by altering the colour of the word.The different styles of comments are as follows:

 This is a synopsis comment.
-It is generally treated in the same way as a regular comment, except that it is also captured by the indexing algorithm and displayed in the Project Outline View.
+It is generally treated in the same way as a regular comment, except that it is also captured by the indexing algorithm and displayed in the The Novel Outline View.
 It can also be filtered separately when building the project to for instance generate an outline document of the whole project.

 Note